 The value results above include the inventory addition as is typical when valuing the auto repair shops.

 Note that there is quite a range in our business valuation results.
-What makes some companies worth more than others?
-This is a labor intensive business involving highly specialized auto mechanics.
-For higher valuation multiples the staff has to be managed well to prevent defection and loss of customer following.
+But what makes some companies worth more than others?
+Above all, this is a labor intensive business involving highly specialized auto mechanics.
+As a result, for higher valuation multiples the staff has to be managed well to prevent defection and loss of customer following.
 This is a growing concern since many large car dealerships seek out skilled auto mechanics aggressively.

 Availability of seasoned management over and above the owners is important as well.
 Such shops are easier to take over even for a someone who is not an auto repair expert.
-As a result, the pool of potential business buyers is larger resulting in a higher selling price.
+Therefore, the pool of potential business buyers is larger resulting in a higher selling price.

 The auto repair centers that focus on excellent customer service tend to be more valuable.
-People are more likely to pay for top quality service and return when the need arises.
+Why?
+Because customers are more likely to pay for top quality service and return when the need arises.
 Needless to say, such return business and customer referrals lead to higher profitability and increased business value.